- In 2024 an estimated 66,440 Americans will be diagnosed with pancreatic cancer in the U.S., and more than 51,750 will die from the disease.

 - The less common pancreatic neuroendocrine tumors (NETs), develop in hormone-producing endocrine cells, or islet cells.
 Neuroendocrine tumors often have a better prognosis and younger median age of diagnosis.

 - More than 92% of cases are pancreatic adenocarcinoma (PDAC), that develop in the exocrine tissue of the pancreas, which makes digestive enzymes.
 Treatment options for pancreatic cancer: Surgery, radiation therapy and chemotherapy are treatment options that extend survival or relieve symptoms, but seldom produce a cure.
 Surgical removal of the tumor is possible in less than 20% of patients diagnosed with pancreatic cancer because detection is often in late stages and has spread beyond the pancreas.
 Adjuvant treatment with chemotherapy (and sometimes radiation) may lower the risk of recurrence.
 For advanced disease, chemotherapy (sometimes along with a targeted drug therapy) may lengthen survival.
 Clinical trials are testing several new agents for their ability to improve survival.

-- Pancreatic cancer is the 3rd leading cause of cancer-related death in the United States surpassing breast cancer.
-It is expected to become the 2nd leading cause of cancer-related death in the US by the year 2030, surpassing colorectal cancer.
+- Pancreatic cancer has the highest mortality rate of all major cancers.
+It is currently the 3rd leading cause of cancer-related death in the United States after lung and colon and expected to become the 2nd by 2030.

-*Source for statistics: American Cancer Society: Cancer Facts & Figures 2016
+*Source for statistics: American Cancer Society: Cancer Facts & Figures 2024